 reveals the inner workings of orchestration frameworks by guiding you as you design and implement your own using the Go SDK.
 As you create your own orchestration framework, you’ll improve your understanding of Kubernetes and its role in distributed system design.
 You’ll also build the skills required to design custom orchestration solutions for those times when an out-of-the-box solution isn’t a good fit.

 Orchestration systems provide the management framework for software and infrastructure that’s distributed across multiple machines and services.
 By managing the many individual components and containers in a large application, they ensure web apps are resilient and reliable, automatically switching between resources in response to crashes and outages.
 A properly designed orchestration system can seamlessly scale to handle traffic loads, and reduce time-consuming manual work for sysadmin and site reliability engineers.

 about the book

 teaches you to implement an orchestrator from scratch.
 You’ll discover the components that make up all orchestration systems, and use the Docker API and Go SDK to build layers of functionality from tasks, to workers, to the manager.
 Learn how to save on costs by maximising the usage of a cluster, or spread tasks among workers to avoid overload and downtime.
 Once you’ve built your working system, you’ll even implement a command line user interface to easily manage your orchestrator.

 For software engineers, operations professionals, and SREs who are familiar with Docker and the basics of Go.

 about the author

-is a senior software engineer at Voltus, Inc. He has twenty years of experience in technology organizations ranging from small business to global enterprises.
+is a staff engineer at Golioth.
+He has twenty years of experience in technology organizations ranging from small business to global enterprises.
 His career spans roles in technical support to site reliability and software engineering.
 Tim is most interested in the design of software systems and distributed systems in particular.